 A cool concatenation of circumstances are happening this week and next.
 Anne is attending the Television Critics Association Press Tour, because Anne has another life as a TV critic (you can check out her TV blog at YourFamilyViewer.com).
 So, in honor of the OddBallGrape Wine FAQ contest, she’s asking some of the actors she’s hanging around their Wine FAQ.

 Up today is Kunal Nayyar – Raj on The Big Bang Theory on CBS.
-(Anne did get a chance to interview Jim Parsons – aka Sheldon – but didn’t remember the
+(Anne did get a chance to interview Jim Parsons – aka Sheldon – but didn’t remember the Wine FAQ in time.)
+But Kunal’s a really nice guy and was happy to share his question with us.

 Things got a little surreal last week.
 Technically, we were supposed to be taking a mini-vacation with Anne’s parents, tooling around the Santa Rita Hills and the Santa Ynez Valley.
 Okay, if part of your business is writing about wine, and you’re taking notes and pictures for your blog, it’s kind of hard to call what we were doing a vacation.
 Except that the better part of the experience was sharing something we love and are passionate about with folks we love and cherish.